ilanschnell/bitarray/README.rst

 ``frombytes(bytes, /)``
-   Extend the bitarray with raw bytes from a bytes-like object.
+   Extend bitarray with raw bytes from a bytes-like object.
    Each added byte will add eight bits to the bitarray.

    New in version 2.5.0: allow bytes-like argument.